This post was originally published in 2021

 – Some of the most unique flavors at Scoops have been Cuban cigar, Nicotine Mint, Cumin Chocolate, Whiskey and Hot Cheetos.

--Scoops locally manufactures the ingredients and they use Grade A sweet cream, pure cane sugar, and other natural flavors.
+-Scoops locally sources the ingredients by using Grade A sweet cream, pure cane sugar, and other natural flavors.

--The Highland Park location sits inconspicuously among the many businesses that prevail on this street.
+-The Highland Park location sits inconspicuously among the many businesses that prevail on the main drag of York Blvd.
 When I went there for the first time, I couldn’t find it and thought my GPS was faulty until I spotted the ice cream sign.

 -They have a few vegan flavors, but except for their Brown Bread flavor, they change their flavors ALL the time, so don’t get too attached if you end up loving one.

-Like I said above, one of their few permanent flavors is the Brown Bread.
-This ice cream harkens back to 19th century Britain, where ice creams and sorbets began to become a staple among the rich in between meals.
-For this specific flavor, the cooks incorporated leftover bread from the day before.
+The Brown Bread is the only permanent flavor at Scoops.
+This particular ice cream harkens back to 19th century Britain, where frozen treats were starting to gain notoriety among the rich between meals.
+For the Brown Bread, the cooks incorporated leftover bread from the day before in a vanilla custard-based ice cream.

-It says on Google that Brown Bread ice cream is a vanilla-based flavor, but the one at Scoops was pretty subtle.
-Even though I had another scoop of vanilla, the brown bread tasted more like bread dipped in milk if that makes sense.
+It tasted like bread dipped in milk, a flavor I really enjoy.
 I loved the juxtaposition of the creamy ice cream texture and the crunchiness of the bread.
-Two days before this post went live, I went back for one scoop of the Brown Bread, and as you can see, it was a very generous portion!
+Two days before this post went live, I went back for another scoop of Brown Bread.
+It’s so cooling!

 What I like about Scoops is that they have a unique variety of flavors that you won’t find anywhere in LA.
-I ended up learning about the Brown Bread flavor that day, which goes to show you how seriously Tai Kim takes the educational aspect of ice cream flavors.
+I ended up learning about the Brown Bread flavor that day, which shows how seriously Tai Kim takes the educational aspect of ice cream.

 I asked the guy working there what his favorite ice cream places were besides Scoops, and he said Mateo’s and Fosselman’s.

 All in all, Scoops is definitely not your average ice cream shop.
-If you’re not an adventurous ice cream person, and you want to stick to the classic vanilla and chocolate flavors, this will not be the place for you.
-Below you will see the flavors that were available the first time I went.
+If you’re not an adventurous ice cream person and you want to stick to the classic flavors, like vanilla and chocolate, this will not be the place for you.
+Below you will see the flavors that were available at Scoop the first time I went.

 There’s no website!